Jonathan Mousley Research Publications Visualizations Teaching Outreach News Media CV (updated: 5/8/24)

 Teaching

 I’m passionate about teaching mathematics.
 During undergrad, I worked as both a tutor and recitation instructor for my department.
 I worked as a recitation instructor for Math 2250: Linear Algebra and Differential Equations for six consecutive semesters and Math 2210: Multivariable Calculus for one semester.
-I have been assigned as a teaching assistant for Math 111L: Labratory Calculus at Duke University for both Fall 2022 and Fall 2023.
+At Duke, I have been a teaching assistant for Calculus I and Linear Algebra.

 Outreach